fhollenbach/Pols621_2020/index.md

 The best place to ask questions is in the classroom.
 If your question is not related to class material or relevant to other students, we can discuss it after class.
-I encourage you to visit my office hours to discuss any difficulties with the readings or homeworks.
-Again, however, you should at least attempt to solve the problem on your own first.
+I encourage you to visit my office hours to discuss any difficulties with the readings or class.

-You can expect me to reply to emails within 24 hours during the work week.
-I will not reply to emails on the weekend, except for urgent matters.
-As with all business related correspondence, please include an appropriate salutation, identify yourself, and write in complete sentences.
+You can generally expect me to reply to emails within 24 hours during the work week.

 ### DISABILITY:
 All discussions will remain confidential.
 University policy is in